What Is Timestamping in a Code Signing & What’s Its Importance?

 So, if you’ve distributed your software a few years back and your certificate is expired, the signature will also expire and won’t remain valid.
 Ultimately, it’ll prevent your software user from executing your already signed and installed software.

-Put simply, the digital signature embedded on your signed software is checked whenever the user runs it.
-It means if your code signing certificate expires and it wasn’t timestamped, then the software will stop working for all the users abruptly.
+Put, the digital signature embedded in your signed software is checked whenever the user runs it.
+This means that if your code signing certificate expires and it isn’t timestamped, then the software will stop working for all users abruptly.

-Lastly, the timestamp is signed and protected by your Certificate Authority (CA) like Sectigo, making it resistant to spoofing or tampering.
-Similarly, your timestamped software remains valid even if your CA from whom you purchased the code signing certificate gets distrusted.
+Lastly, the timestamp is signed and protected by your Certificate Authority (CA), making it resistant to spoofing or tampering.
+Similarly, your timestamped software remains valid even if the CA from whom you purchased the code signing certificate gets distrusted.

 How Does a Timestamping Work?

-Timestamping makes use of PKI (Public Key Infrastructure) for applying timestamps.
+Timestamping makes use of PKI (Public Key Infrastructure) to apply timestamps.
 Let’s look at it stepwise for a better understanding of the working of timestamp:

-• Software or application creates its hashed value, and then a unique identifier of the software or an application is timestamped, and it’s sent further to the TSA (Timestamp Authority).
+- Software or application creates its hashed value, and then a unique identifier of the software or an application is timestamped and sent further to the TSA (Timestamp Authority).

-• The TSA merges the hash and other related information, including authoritative time.
-And then, digitally signed software with the TSA’s private key creates a timestamp token and gives it back to the client.
-Similarly, the timestamp token has information regarding the client application that requires verification by the timestamp later on.
+- The TSA merges the hash and other related information, including authoritative time.
+Then, digitally signed software with the TSA’s private key creates a timestamp token and returns it to the client.
+Similarly, the timestamp token has information regarding the client application that requires later verification by the timestamp.

 Whenever the digitally signed and timestamped software or application is executed in the future, it’ll use the TSA’s public key to validate the timestamp and verify whether it came through a trusted TSA.
-Likewise, it’ll also re-calculate the hash value of the original data, which is compared with the mentioned above in the first step.
+Likewise, it’ll also re-calculate the hash value of the original data, which will be compared with the data mentioned above in the first step.

 And, if any change is seen since the timestamp is applied to the software, the hash verification will fail and generate a warning message saying the software code is altered and shouldn’t be trusted.